How to Help With Grade 5 Fractions

 Published: July 2026

 Grade 5 fractions are where small misunderstandings become visible.
-Students now use equivalent fractions to compare, simplify, and add fractions with unlike denominators.
-If your child is stuck, the issue is often the common-denominator step, not the addition itself.
+Students use equivalent fractions to compare, simplify, and connect fractions with decimals and percents.
+If your child is stuck, the issue is often the size of the pieces, not the arithmetic itself.

 What your child is learning